-As of the date of this Annual Report, our Operating Subsidiaries have received all necessary governmental approvals for their operations in the PRC and have not been denied any such approvals.
+As of the date of this Annual Report to Shareholders, our PRC Subsidiaries have received all necessary governmental approvals for their operations in the PRC and have not been denied any such approvals.
 For further discussion, including the possible consequences for non-compliance, see "Regulations in China Applicable to our Business."